 The trial of Betsy M'Mullan, for the wilful murder of her husband at Bolton, on the 2nd of July, took place at Liverpool on Friday week.
 The case was singular, as exhibiting a custom very prevalent at Bolton among women who have drunken husbands.
 Such was the case with Betsy M'Mullan; and she administered to the deceased (who was a flour dealer) some powders procurable at chemists' shops in Bolton under the name of 'quietness,' and which consist of antimony and cream of tartar.
 This was done several times, and the man died.
 The poison appears to have been mixed with his food; and it also came out that the man and his wife, who were both intemperate, had been in the habit of quarrelling, on one of which occasions the woman threw a carvingknife and a rolling-pin at her husband.
-M'Mullan was irritated with her for going to a fortune-teller, and telling her own fortune with cards and tea-grains in a It was also suggested that Mrs. M'Mullan had carried on an illicit intercourse with another man; but of this there was some doubt.
+M'Mullan was irritated with her for going to a fortune-teller, and cup.
+It was also suggested that Mrs. M'Mullan had carried on an illicit intercourse with another man; but of this there was some doubt.